Welcome to today's edition of the Rush 24-7 podcast.

 With this launch, the Islamic Republic of Iran has officially achieved a presence in space.

-It's Persian for Hope.
+It's Persian for hope.

-They're uh they're in orbit.
+They're in orbit.

-Uh Muller's in space.
+Muller's in space.

-Uh actually that was a uh that was the name of a sci-fi series I pitched to Paramount years ago.
+Actually, that was the name of a sci-fi series I pitched to Paramount years ago.

-Muller's in uh Mullah's in space.
+Muller's in space.

-Um anyway, uh the uh the White House press secretary, Robert Gibbs.
+Anyway, the White House press secretary, Robert Gibbs.

-Uh have you seen this guy, Robert Gibbs?
+Have you seen this guy, Robert Gibbs?

-Uh Robert Gibbs says the United States will use, quote, all elements of our national power, unquote, to deal with Iran.
+Robert Gibbs says the United States will use, quote, all elements of our national power, unquote, to deal with Iran.

 You know, really.

-So anyway, this is the dawning of the age of the Hopi change.
+So anyway, this is the dawning of the age of the Hopi Change.

 India says Obama is, quote, barking up the wrong tree.